Planned industrial action at GOSH

 Outside the hospital

 When industrial action is taking place, the main entrance of the hospital may look a little different.
-We expect a number of people to be outside and there may be media in attendance.
+There may be a number of people to be outside and there may be media in attendance.
 The main entrance will still be in use and your access will not be blocked.

 We completely respect the right of staff to take part in lawful industrial action.
 While pay is a matter for Government and the trade unions, our staff are valued and respected by the organisation, and we understand the importance of good pay and conditions for individuals and their families.